iMcG33k/VimIOS/readme.md

 ```
 If `.vimrc` does not exist, you can create it, if you wish.

-You can write your files anywhere, except for the `Inbox/` folder, see below.
+You can write your files anywhere inside the "Documents" folder, except for the `Inbox/` folder.
 Use `F1` to get help on how to use the file browser.
 You can create directories with `d` and delete directories/files with `D'.

 All swap files are in ../Documents/.vim/swapfiles (because we can't put them next to the files if we open-in-place).
 You will have to create the "swapfiles" folder.